programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 > ***Insight***: This section introduced seven key Wikidata terms.
 These are common words, but they have a narrower sense in Wikidata.
 It may be useful to review this short list in the [Wikidata glossary](https://www.wikidata.org/wiki/Wikidata:Glossary):

-- item
+- Item
-- property
+- Property
-- label
+- Label
-- alias
+- Alias
-- identifier
+- Identifier
-- statement
+- Statement
-- value
+- Value

 ## Combining Factoids